Last Modified: 17 Jun 2014

 There is some flexibility and activities may vary with the time of the year and known wildlife movements and locations.
 We may visit the elephant camp to see how their handlers, known as phanits, care for these beautiful animals.

-A late afternoon safari riding on elephants takes us into the forest and grasslands to observe the varied and exciting wildlife in the park.
+A late afternoon safari takes us into the forest and grasslands to observe the varied and exciting wildlife in the park.
 In the early evening the local Tharu dance troupe may perform a cultural program.
 We then enjoy dinner and afterwards we are free to relax in the bar.

-An early morning excursion could include either another elephant safari to different parts of the park in search of the great Indian rhino, deer and exotic bird life or joining one of several other activities including a visit to the elephant breeding centre.
+An early morning excursion could include either another safari to different parts of the park in search of the great Indian rhino, deer and exotic bird life or joining one of several other activities including a visit to the elephant breeding centre.
 Tiger sightings are rare these days, but these magnificent animals do inhabit the park.